codingbychanche/Read-ATR/0_bin/x86/Mac/atdump_man.md

 			Bytes displayed, preceeded by the '.byte'- assembler directive, ready to copy and paste into your source code.

+-r			Raw dump.
+			Dumps a file as it is.
+Binarys can be run as '*.XEX' from your emulator.

 If no parameters are passed, 'atdump' will show a copyright message and options.
 If no options are passed but a filename was given, 'atdump' abords.